Beautiful Day: Accolades and legacy

 In 2004, Sanctus Real recorded a version on the album In the Name of Love: Artists United for Africa.
 In 2007, the German guitarist Axel Rudi Pell recorded his version on his album Diamonds Unlocked.
 In 2008, the song was chosen to play over the end titles of the children's film Nim's Island, starring Abigail Breslin, Jodie Foster and Gerard Butler.
 The song was also played after John Kerry gave his acceptance speech at the 2004 Democratic National Convention in July 2004.

 The song was used by Barack Obama's 2008 and 2012 presidential campaigns, together with the band's song "City of Blinding Lights".
 In 2020, Obama listed "Beautiful Day" in a playlist of "memorable songs" from his presidency.

 In 2010, a cover of "Beautiful Day" was released by Lee DeWyze as his first single following his victory in the ninth season of American Idol.
 DeWyze commented "I like that song a lot (...)
 Is it something that is necessarily in my genre?
 No. There were songs on the table, and I went with the one I thought would represent the moment the best."
 The cover reached number 24 on the US Billboard Hot 100 and number 13 on the Canadian Hot 100.
-"Beautiful Day" was also covered by 2010 X Factor Australia winner Altiyan Childs for his self-titled debut album.
+"Beautiful Day" was also covered by 2010 X Factor Australia season 2 winner Altiyan Childs for his self-titled debut album.
+For the band's 2023 album Songs of Surrender, U2 re-recorded the song with alternate lyrics during the bridge.